rsslramos/cse455-birds-classification/index.md

 ### Next steps

 One of the things I proposed to do for this project was real-time object-detection and classification using video input.
 I wanted to try out frameworks like YOLO, but like all things in life, time has been a major constraint.
-And since object-detection frameworks like YOLO require drawing ab bounding box around objects, doing this with over 40,000 images was too daunting of a task.
+And since object-detection frameworks like YOLO require drawing a bounding box around objects, doing this with over 40,000 images was too daunting of a task.
 This is definitely something I would like to dive into when I do have the time, though.
 Sites like [Roboflow](https://roboflow.com/) use [machine learning to make this bounding box operation streamlined](https://docs.roboflow.com/annotate), which is especially useful for larger datasets.

 Something I also want to experiment with is data parallelism using multiple GPUs.
 When I was training using an RTX 4090 on [vast.ai](https://vast.ai/), I noticed the options to use up to 8+ GPUs.
 This made me curious about how much multiple GPUs would accelerate training time, especially with models like EfficientNetV2-L which has more than 100 million parameters.